vezwork/polylab/src/demo/caretope/README.md

 sink.line(): CaretSink[]
 ```

-Why is the argument to the `CaretSink` constructor a function? idk tbh lol
+> note: I will probably change the argument to the constructor to an object instead of a function that returns an object.

 ### [`ContainerSink`](./caretope_sink.ts)